 In 2013, Mr. Cohen testified on behalf of The Attorney General of Illinois and the Citizens Utility Board in ICC Docket 12-0569, a tariff proceeding regarding the proposal of Nicor Gas for a Purchase of Receivables program for Alternative Gas Suppliers.
 He presented expert testimony on behalf of Citizens Utility Board regarding a proposed Small Volume Transportation tariff in Docket 13-0192.

 In 2014, Mr. Cohen submitted expert testimony on behalf of RenewMissouri regarding a proposed utility solar energy facility, Case No. EA-2014-0136.
 In October, 2012, the Michigan Environmental Council released a report by Mr. Cohen projecting the costs to electricity customers of a referendum on the November 2012 general election ballot to increase the state's Renewable Energy Standard.

-In May, 2012, on behalf of the Sierra Club and Natural Resources Defense Council, Mr. Cohen authored a report analyzing the long-term costs to Illinois energy consumers of three coal-gasification plants approved or pending before the state legislature (http://tenaskatax.com/docs/onhook.pdf).
+In May, 2012, on behalf of the Sierra Club and Natural Resources Defense Council, Mr. Cohen authored a report analyzing the long-term costs to Illinois energy consumers of three coal-gasification plants approved or pending before the state legislature.

 In March, 2012, Mr. Cohen was appointed by State Senate President John Cullerton to the Smart Grid Advisory Committee, which is advising utilities on smart grid deployment in Illinois and oversee investment in consumer education and smart gird innovation.
 Mr. Cohen was elected Chairman of the Illinois Science and Energy Innovation Fund, which will be investing at least $72.5 million over a period of years in energy-related Illinois projects and in consumer engagement and education regarding smart grid as it is deployed across the state.

 Mr. Cohen submitted expert testimony on behalf of the Maine Office of Public Advocate regarding the appointment of a statewide smart grid coordinator in Dockets 2010-00267 and 2013-00519.